Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

             * https://www.tandfonline.com/doi/pdf/10.1080/17513758.2010.503376

 #TODO

-* here> create tables for micro, mezzo, macro network using words
+* here> read and rewrite the following section
+    * here> Predict Infected Cases and infected distribution
         * note
+            * here> it is the same as predicting number of case in each class.
+        * check if i mentioned multilayer graph construction in the survye
+        * the paper talk about "testing" what are those?

+* separate mezzo and macro setion
+* create tables for micro, mezzo, macro network using words
+    * note
-        * A framework for identifying regional outbreak and spread of COVID-19 from one-minute population-wide surveys.md
+        * here> "A framework for identifying regional outbreak and spread of COVID-19 from one-minute population-wide surveys"
     * table 1
         * notes
             * cells in last columns are list of papers.